THE JANET ARNOLD ARCHIVE

 THE JANET ARNOLD SLIDE ARCHIVE

 Organising the vast number of colour slides of objects that Janet took over the forty years she travelled the world studying and taking patterns of surviving clothing, sculptures, paintings and documents in museums, art galleries and private collections is a mammoth task that has been started by two volunteers, Alice Gordon and Evienna Goodman, but it will take several more years to complete.
 The slides came to the School in their original slide boxes which needed sorting into each geographical location, institution and specific object.
 The ordered slides have then been systematically arranged in archival slide holders and stored in fireproof filing cabinets.
 Once this process is complete each sheet of 24 slides will be photographed, numbered and scanned to form a digital catalogue of all her images.
-We estimate that the archival work will be complete in 2015.
 Many of the objects Janet photographed are in private collections, are on display, have been conserved or mounted on mannequins, making them inaccessible for close examination.
 She took up to 150 detailed images of each object, preserving an invaluable record of its materials, shape and construction.

 Unlike the three volumes of Patterns of Fashion published in Janet’s lifetime, Patterns of Fashion 4; The cut and construction of linen shirts, smocks, neckwear, headwear and accessories for men and women c.1540-1660 (published posthumously in 2008) and all future volumes now benefit from full-colour images, many of which will be from her colour slides.